Spreadsheets Amazon SEO: Why Excel Is Killing Your Rankings (And What to Use Instead)

 What happens if Amazon backend search terms exceed the byte limit?

-How do sellers migrate from spreadsheets to an Amazon listing tool?
+How can sellers migrate from spreadsheets to an Amazon listing tool?

 Why is spreadsheet-based Amazon SEO inefficient?